 Efficiency of energy use is, in general, very wise policy.
 However, current efforts to increase energy utilization efficiency in the US are based on Federal regulations requiring specific minimum efficiencies, frequently with only modest concern for the cost of the more efficient devices.
 The EPA has set minimum efficiency standards for residential and commercial space heating, water heating, cooking and laundry equipment, dishwashers, refrigerators and freezers for about three decades.
 The same is true for vehicles, which have been subject to CAFÉ standards for decades as well.
+These standards are currently under review.

 However, the new CAFÉ standards established by US DOT / NHTSA at the behest of the Obama Administration would have required a 60% increase in the fuel efficiency of light duty vehicles by 2025.
-Standards are under development for medium duty and heavy duty vehicles as well.
-These standards are significantly technology forcing, since the technology to achieve these standards is either non-existent or not commercially feasible.
-The Trump Administration began the process of halting or massively revising these more stringent standards, though these revision efforts are being halted by the Biden Administration.
+Standards were under development for medium duty and heavy duty vehicles as well.
+These standards were significantly technology forcing, since the technology to achieve these standards is either non-existent or not commercially feasible.
+The Trump Administration began the process of halting or massively revising these more stringent standards, though these revision efforts were halted by the Biden Administration.
+The second Trump Administration is again revisuing these standards.

-US EPA is now pursuing emissions standards for new motor vehicles which are essentially unachievable without a dramatic shift to electric vehicles.
+US EPA had been pursuing emissions standards for new motor vehicles which were essentially unachievable without a dramatic shift to electric vehicles.